Let Me Die a Woman

-Let Me Die a Woman is a 1978 semidocumentary film concerning the lives of transgender people, directed and produced by the exploitation film auteur Doris Wishman.
+Let Me Die a Woman is a 1978 semidocumentary film concerning the lives of male-to-female transgender individuals, directed and produced by the exploitation film auteur Doris Wishman.

 Plot

 The film contains interviews with the gender dysphoria pundit and caregiver Dr. Leo Wollman as well as transgender people, including the transgender rights activist Deborah Hartin.
 Between the interviews, there are staged dramatizations of the interviewees' experiences.